A Real-Life Globetrotter with a Mission

 Manfred’s historical trip has the purpose of creating a world without borders, reinforcing cultural exchange and communication and to achieve freedom around the Globe by going back in time with our friend the horse.

 A completion date has been set for October 7, 2000 back in Geisenheim.
-To get a weekly update of Manfred’s, or to find out how you can help with the expedition, log on to .
+To get a weekly update of Manfred’s trot-about, or to find out how you can help with the expedition, or join his globetrotting journey, visit his website at www.ridearoundtheworld.com.